OpenSoftwareEngineering/test-automation-templates/flutterflow/testing.md

 ## FlutterFlow's Built-In testing

-The paid tier also provides built in testing features:
+The paid tier also provides built in testing features.

+_NOTE: these FlutterFlow tests use Flutter's integration tests under the hood, not unittests_

 Each test consists of two parts: